Biden signs order requiring masks for travelers

-(CNN) — Wearing a mask will soon be federally mandated for interstate travelers, according to an executive order signed by President Joe Biden on Thursday.
+(CNN) — Wearing a face mask will soon be federally mandated for interstate travelers in the United States, according to an executive order signed by President Joe Biden on Thursday.

 The travel order applies to airports and planes, trains, ferries, intercity buses and public transportation.